5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 ## Notes
 - The names and paths of the `LPC/LPCB` bus as well as `RTC`, `TMR`, `RTC` and `IPIC` devices used in the hotpatch must match the names and paths used in your system's DSDT `DSDT`.
+- To find out which Layout-ID is used by your machine, look up your CODEC (sorted by manufacturer) on this repo: https://github.com/dreamwhite/ChonkyAppleALC-Build
 - The IRQ and RTC fixes used here cannot be combined with other RTC fixes, such as:
   - ***SSDT-AWAC*** and ***SSDT-AWAC-ARTC***
   - ***SSDT-RTC0*** and ***SSDT-RTC0-NoFlags***